msabramo/kallithea/docs/api/api.rst

 grant_user_permission
 ---------------------

-Grant permission for user on given repository, or update existing one if found.
+Grant permission for a user on the given repository, or update the existing one if found.
 This command can only be executed using the api_key of a user with admin rights.